 In Wisconsin, there were 5,921 reported accidents involving a large truck, according to the Wisconsin Department of Transportation.
 That averages to approximately 16 large truck wrecks every day in the Badger State.

-The accomplished truck accident attorneys at Studinski Law, LLC have substantial experience in these difficult cases.
+The accomplished trucking accident lawyers at Studinski Law, LLC have substantial experience in these difficult cases.
 That is important because trucking accident claims differ from other types of vehicle collision cases.
 A qualified attorney can provide the guidance and counsel you need in these complex matters.

 Commercial trucking is a critical component of U.S. industry, and the need to haul materials and products across the country employs hundreds of thousands of truckers across the nation.
 Nearly 70 percent of all freight tonnage in the United States travels by truck, and the trucking industry moves more than 9 billion tons of freight every year.

 Like many traffic accidents, commercial truck wrecks are often the result of human error.
 Some of the most common causes of trucking accidents in Wisconsin include:

 Although speeding is a dangerous behavior for a driver of any vehicle, the dangers are exacerbated when a large commercial truck is involved.
 Without a special permit for a higher weight, 18-wheelers can weigh up to 80,000 pounds.
 With this kind of weight propelling a big rig, truckers must use caution to operate their trucks safely.
 Semi-trucks take more time and more road to slow and stop than passenger vehicles.
 When truck drivers speed, they place every other driver on the road at risk.

 According to the Federal Motor Carrier Safety Administration (FMCSA), truck drivers who text while behind the wheel are 23 times more likely to cause a wreck.
 To address this issue, the FMCSA has banned truckers from texting – and limited cell phone use in general – while driving.
 The regulation bans the following: